aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/net/audio-and-video-extraction/extract-video/_index.md

 Before you begin, make sure you have the following prerequisites in place:

 - Aspose.Slides for .NET: You need to have Aspose.Slides for .NET installed.
-You can obtain it from the [official website](https://purchase.aspose.com/buy).
+You can obtain it from the [website](https://purchase.aspose.com/buy).

 - A PowerPoint Presentation: Prepare a PowerPoint presentation (e.g., Video.pptx) that contains the video you want to extract.